College and university rankings: Times Higher Education World University Rankings

 From 2004 to 2009 Times Higher Education (THE), a British publication, published the annual Times Higher Education–QS World University Rankings in association with Quacquarelli Symonds (QS).
 THE published a table of the top 200 universities and QS ranked approximately 500 online, in book form, and via media partners.
 On 30 October 2009, THE broke with QS and joined Thomson Reuters to provide a new set of world university rankings, called Times Higher Education World University Rankings.
 The 2015/16 edition of the Times Higher Education World University Rankings rank the world's 800 best universities, while the 2016/17 installment will rank the world's top 980.

 On 3 June 2010, Times Higher Education revealed the methodology which they proposed to use when compiling the new world university rankings.
 The new methodology included 13 separate performance indicators, an increase from the six measures employed between 2004 and 2009.
 After further consultation the criteria were grouped under five broad overall indicators to produce the final ranking.
 THE published its first rankings using its new methodology on 16 September 2010, a month earlier than previous years.
 THE also kick-started THE 100 Under 50 ranking and Alma Mater Index.

 The Globe and Mail in 2010 described the Times Higher Education World University Rankings as "arguably the most influential".

-Research published by professors at the University of Michigan in 2011 demonstrated that the early THES rankings were disproportionately influential in establishing the status order of world research universities.
+Research published by professors at the University of Michigan in 2011 demonstrated that the early Times Higher Education Supplement rankings were disproportionately influential in establishing the status order of world research universities.